Odessa pogroms: Economic antisemitism

-Perception of Jews as an economic threat fueled Russian participation in the pogroms, and encouraged Russians to scapegoat Jews for their problems.
+The perception of Jews as an economic threat fueled Russian participation in the pogroms, and encouraged Russians to scapegoat Jews for their problems.
 Many Russians, facing limited employment opportunities and lower wages, became frustrated and believed they were being exploited by the growing Jewish population.
-They pointed to the steady Jewish population growth in Odessa, from 14% (14,000 of 100,000) in 1858 to 35% (140,000 of 400,000) in 1897.
+They blamed Jewish population growth in Odessa, which increased from 14% (14,000 of 100,000) in 1858 to 35% (140,000 of 400,000) in 1897.
 They developed a largely incorrect perception that Jews possessed great wealth and power due to their growing influence on certain industries, particularly in commercial trades.
-Jewish-owned brokerage houses managed the majority of the city's export trade.
+Jewish-owned brokerage houses grew to manage the majority of the city's export trade.
 13 of the 18 banks that operated in Odessa had Jewish board members and directors.
 Approximately half the members of the city's three merchant guilds were Jewish.
-Jews were 83% of bankers and 87% of the credit industry, were successful in distilling, tobacco, timber, made up 66.2% of merchants, and 90% of intermediary brokers and agents, though in the 1890s the liquor trade became a state monopoly leading to Russians outnumbering Jews.
-After the 1880s, government restrictions on Jewish occupations, settlement and trade increased competition in urban trade and employment.
+Jews made up 83% of the banking and 87% of the credit industry, were successful in distilling, tobacco, timber, and made up 66.2% of merchants, and 90% of intermediary brokers and agents.
+In the 1890s the liquor trade became a state monopoly, leading to Russians outnumbering Jews in that industry.
+After the 1880s, government restriction on Jewish occupations, settlement, and trade increased competition in urban trade and employment.